-The batteries drain faster when you use wireless functionalities like streaming from your TV with our ReSound TV Streamer 2.
+The batteries drain faster when you use wireless functionalities like streaming from your smartphone or from your TV with our ReSound TV Streamer 2.

 As the battery power goes down, the different wireless functions stop working.
 A short melody every five minutes indicates that battery power is too low.